 1 small green chilli, diced (optional)

-1/4 cup cilantro or spinach leaves, torn into bite size pieces
+1/4 cup cilantro or spinach leaves or kale leaves, torn into bite size pieces

 1/4 cup tomatoes, diced

 - Mix besan, sooji and all the spices in a mixing bowl.
 Add water to make batter.